gongahkia/personal-wiki/ownstudy.Haskell.md

+> *Edit on 23 April 2023:*
+>
-> Referencing *Learn you a Haskell for Great Good!* Chapter 4
+> Continue learning Haskell from *Learn you a Haskell for Great Good!* Chapter 5 onwards when I am back from Haskell burnout!

 # The Haskell programming language